jbiatek/BSGRulebook/rulebook.md

 Revealing as a Cylon is an action, as described on the "You Are A Cylon" Loyalty card. <span class="execution">It can also happen involuntarily, for example as the result of an execution. </span>

 <ol markdown="1">
-  <li>Complete the action listed on the “You Are a Cylon” card if this action was taken.
+  <li>If you revealed yourself as an action, complete the action listed on the “You Are a Cylon” card.
+If you were executed, or are in the Brig, you do not get to take the action.
     <ul>
       <li>Note that it says to only reveal <em>this</em> card, not others.
 Keep any other Loyalty cards secret!</li>
     </ul>